 Ignoring violations

-There are multiple ways to ignore false positives or avoid unwanted violations in CodeScan.
+CodeScan offers multiple ways to manage false positives and avoid unwanted violations.

 Marking False Positives

-When viewing your violations inline, SonarQube™ allows you to mark False Positives to prevent further alerts about certain issues in your code.
-This will block that violation from appearing until it is unblocked.
+When reviewing your violations inline, SonarQube™ allows you to mark False Positives to prevent further alerts about certain issues in your code.
+This will block that violation from reappearing until it is unblocked.

 Using suppressUnitTestViolations parameter

-For each rule we have provided the parameter suppressUnitTestViolations.
-This stops any violations of this rule being reported in test methods.
+Each rule includes the suppressUnitTestViolations parameter, which determines whether any violations of this rule are reported in test methods.

 @IsTest